-Every year several hundred thousands of travellers opt for ultimate adventure of trekking in Nepal.
+Every year thousands of travelers opt for ultimate adventure of trekking in Nepal.
 Home to some of the highest mountains in the world, Nepal is a paradise for all kinds of trekkers.
-From easy grade A to strenuous grade D and to the base camp of the highest mountain, Everest; whatever sounds good to you.

-The best part of trekking in Nepal is the breathtaking and ever changing landscapes combined with exotic flora and fauna, taste of authentic Nepali lifestyle and the sheer pleasure of walking itself.
+The best part of trekking in Nepal is the breathtaking and ever-changing landscapes.
+The combination of exotic flora and fauna with the taste of authentic Nepali lifestyle adds sheer pleasure while walking.

-Add to it the pristine lakes, waterfalls, hot springs, glaciers and high mountains.
-Nepal is the ultimate destination for trekkers.
+Plus, the pristine lakes, waterfalls, hot springs, glaciers and high mountains entice many.
+With many things on hold, Nepal is the ultimate destination for trekkers.

 Table of Content